Boost Your Mental Health with the “Daily Check-In” Tool: My Chat with John Nash (A Beautiful Mind)

 But then, the conversation took an interesting turn.
 John noticed the book I had open on the table: 84 Tools of a Mental Health Warrior.
 His eyes landed on one tool in particular—"Daily Check-in with You."
 Intrigued, he pointed at it and asked, “How does this help someone stay in control of their mental health?”

 I leaned in and shared my story.
-For 20 years, I battled Bipolar, Alcoholism, Anxiety Disorders, and PTSD.
+For 20 years, I battled Bipolar, Alcoholism, Anxiety Disorders and PTSD.
 My challenges ran my life, leaving me feeling so powerless that I tried to end my life.
-But with a second chance, I uncovered something life-changing: Mental health is the key to overcoming any challenge.
+But with a second chance, I uncovered something life-changing: Mental Health is the key to overcoming any challenge.

-This book—and the tools within it—are all part of the warrior program.
+This book—and the tools within it—are all part of the warrior program!

-The Warrior Tool: "Daily Check-in with You"
+Warrior Tool: "Daily Check-in with You"

-I explained to John that the Daily Check-in with You tool is designed to help us reconnect with ourselves, especially on days when our emotions might be running wild.
-It's a simple, daily practice of setting aside a few moments to touch base with ourselves, assess our mental state, and plan our next steps.
+I explained to John that the "Daily Check-in with You" tool is designed to help us reconnect with ourselves—especially on those days when emotions feel all over the map.
+It’s a simple daily habit: take a few moments to pause, check in with your mental state, and make a plan for what comes next!

+John believed this tool could be particularly helpful in the mornings.
+“I often wake up feeling overwhelmed by the thoughts racing through my head.
 But if I take just a few minutes each morning to check in with myself and get emotionally centered, I’ll be more motivated and better organized to tackle the day’s challenges," he mused.

-Your Turn:
+Our Turn:

 You don’t have to be a mathematical genius to benefit from this strategy.
 Take just a few minutes each morning—perhaps over coffee or while brushing your teeth—to check in with yourself.
-Ask:

 ✔️ "How am I feeling today?"